DUI Defense Attorney in Birmingham, Michigan

 Do not try to handle your DUI/OWI charges on your own, because the penalties associated with a conviction can be severe.
 Possible penalties include:

-• license suspension or revocation
+License suspension or revocation

-• points added on your record
+Points added to your record

-• loss of employment
+Loss of employment

-• higher auto insurance premiums
+Higher auto insurance premiums

-• immigration consequences, including deportation
+Immigration consequences, including deportation

 As you can see, the consequences for DUI/OWI in Michigan are not limited to possible incarceration and fines.
 Some of the consequences can affect you for years or even the rest of your life (e.g., a permanent criminal record).

 Our DUI/OWI defense attorney at Daniel J. Larin, P.C., understands that drunk driving charges can throw your life into a tailspin.
-That is why we are committed to fighting for each and every client we represent.
+That is why we are committed to fighting for every client we represent.
 Our attorney has decades of court experience advocating for the rights of his clients and minimizing the impact of DUI/OWI on their future.

 Defenses to DUI Charges